jodastephen/railmodel/CR2-Swirl-SWLondon.md

 From Hampton Court to Victoria
 ------------------------------
 * CR2 direct in 32m at 4tph
-* CR2 changing to SUR-WAT at SUR changing to Victoria at VXH in 35-40m at 4tph (+6m)
+* CR2 changing to SUR-WAT (SUR-WIM-CLJ-VXH-WAT) at SUR changing to Victoria at VXH in 35-40m at 4tph (+6m)
-* CR2 changing to SUR-WAT at SUR changing to BAL-VIC at CLJ in 38-42m at 4tph (+8m)
+* CR2 changing to SUR-WAT (SUR-WIM-CLJ-VXH-WAT) at SUR changing to BAL-VIC at CLJ in 38-42m at 4tph (+8m)

 From Hampton Court to Tottenham Court Road
 ------------------------------------------